FBA in Ukraine

 The results from the surveys have given ground for introducing measures to improve the delivery of public services in accordance with rule of law principles, in the participating municipalities.

-In 2019, the project will increasingly focus on ensuring that service delivery is responsive to the needs of the conflict-affected population in Ukraine.
-The project will continue its activities at both municipal and national level in Ukraine.
+It is a continuation of the work during 2019 when the focus of the project was to ensure that service delivery is responsive to the needs of the conflict-affected population, with activities at both municipal and national level in Ukraine.

 Click here to read the entire strategy for Sweden’s development cooperation with Eastern Europe, the Western Balkans and Turkey 2014–2020.